-• Cost includes the initial capital cost as well as annual operating and monitoring (O&M) costs of the alternative.
+• Cost includes the initial capital cost as well as annual O&M costs of the alternative.

 The estimated capital cost to remove the contaminated sediments from the wetland is \$200,000.

 • State acceptance addresses technical and administrative concerns of the State with regard to remediation.